paramSonawane/lsp_lines.nvim/README.md

 LSPs provide lots of useful diagnostics for code (typically: errors, warnings, linting).
-By default they're displayed using virtual text at the end of the line which is in many cases good enough, but often there's more than one diagnostic per line.
-It's also quite common to have more than one diagnostic per line, but again, there's no handy way to read the whole thing.
+By default they're displayed using virtual text at the end of the line which in some situations might be good enough, but often the diagnostic simply doesn't fit on screen.
+It's also quite common to have more than one diagnostic per line, but there's no way to view more than the first.

 `lsp_lines` solves this issue.